An Ethiopian Journal

 In recent years, the pilgrimage to Jerusalem from Ethiopia has attracted more and more people.
 In 1993, some 450 pilgrims flew to Jerusalem at Easter.
 Looking after them provides a source of income for the local community.
 However, the community as a whole is still a poor one and has a constant struggle to preserve its identity.
 A small school maintained with care and affection provides instruction in Amharic and in the traditions of the Ethiopian community and Church in Ethiopia but it only functions at weekends.

-The arrival of some 30,000 Jews from Ethiopia during the last few years has, to some extent, served to diminish the sense of isolation of the Ethiopian Christian community but it has not much affected its day-to-day life.
 The monks of the Ethiopian Church live, as it were, on an island where their lives change very slowly – an island to which they have been drawn through faith and where they have found a degree of contentment.
 Asked why he had come to Jerusalem, one elderly monk at first seemed to fail to grasp the question.
 Then he burst out “because it is Jerusalem” – an answer he felt quite sufficient, as indeed it is.

 Written by Tseday